lkazantzi/tilted-cosmology/README.md

 Regarding the relevant Mathematica codes, the file `Tilted Cosmology.nb` corresponds to the Mathematica code in order to obtain the results of the maximum likelihood method for all the models described in Table I. The file `Information Criteria.nb` corresponds to the calculations of Table II.
 The best fit results were obtained with Mathematica 11.

 ### Python Files
 Regarding the relevant Python codes, the files `q_tEdS.py` and `q_tlcdm.py` contain the functions and the optimisation methods developped for calculating the best-fit parameters for the tilted Einstein-de Sitter and the tilted ΛCDM model respectively.
 The files above contain also the calculations for the information criteria, in Table II.
+The file `q_tEdS.py` contains also the information for the the figure 1 (left panel) of the article.
+The codes for the reproduction of the figure 1 of the article are found in the files `q_tEdS.py` (for the left panel) and `q_tlcdm.py` (right panel).

 *Few words about the MCMC analysis*